mozilla/esper-pioneer-shield-study/README.md

 # Getting Data

 Telemetry pings are loaded into S3 and re:dash.
-You can use this [Example Query](https://sql.telemetry.mozilla.org/queries/46999/source#table) as a starting point.

-# Testing

-Run the following to run the example set of functional tests:

-`$ npm test`

-Note: The functional tests are using async/await, so make sure you are running Node 7.6+
+See `TELEMETRY.md` for more details.